georgicodes/linux_bootcamp/README.md

     * process states
     * manage processes, `ps, top`

-## The Kernel - Georgi / Jessie
+## The Kernel
-1. Kernel Basics
+1. Kernel Basics  - Georgi / Jessie
     * what is a kernel
     * kernel configuration
     * `sysctl`
     * build your own kernel + name

+## Advanced Topics
-## Advanced Topics - Jessie
+1. Advanced - Jessie
 * How to use strace for diagnostics and debugging
 * What are system calls?
 * What is a namespace?